The Car Connection Ford F-150 Overview

-Ford first sold a full-size pickup truck without any passenger-car roots in 1948.
-Throughout much of the next decades its F-Series pickup trucks came with six- or eight-cylinder engines; three-, four- and five-speed manual transmissions; and a single two-door body style.
+Although Ford had previously built passenger-car-based trucks, the company sold its first true full-size pickups in 1948.
+Throughout much of the next decades its F-Series pickup trucks came with 6- or 8-cylinder engines; 3-, 4- and 5-speed manual transmissions; and a single two-door body style.
 By 1960, the "F-100" had been christened at the entry level, with F-250 and F-350 versions available with an early kind of four-wheel drive.
 As most trucks of the era were designed as "flareside" models, Ford added a plain-sided Styleside version that would dominate sales from then on.

 For the fourth-generation F-100, Ford added a "Ranger" trim level and briefly built some trucks with unibody construction, returning to body-on-frame designs in the mid-1960s.
 Four-door models were offered, as were versions that adopted camper tops easily.
-A fifth generation arrived in 1967, with plainer sheetmetal but the essential truck features intact--V-8 or in-line six engine, two- or four-door body styles, and payload capacity into heavy-duty territory.
-The sixth-generation truck is known primarily for adding the 302 V-8 to the lineup, to spawning a new two-door Bronco SUV--and to bringing the F-150 badge to the lineup with a higher-payload version of the existing F-100.
+A fifth generation arrived in 1967, with plainer sheet metal but the essential truck features intact: V-8 or inline-6, two- and four-door body styles, and payload capacity into heavy-duty territory.
+The sixth-generation truck is known primarily for adding the 302 V-8 to the lineup, spawning a new two-door Bronco SUV, and bringing the F-150 badge to the lineup; the latter was a higher-payload version of the existing F-100.

-Today's Ford F-150 arrived in the lineup in 2009, with its sheetmetal even more crisply folded than earlier models--bearing many cues of a Ford F-350 Tonka concept truck from the late 2000s.
-The twelfth-generation F-150 wears a very large, very bright, very tall grille to emphasize its "truck"-ness, while it's also become one of the most capable towing and hauling light-duty trucks available in America.
+The 12th generation of the Ford F-150 arrived in 2009, with its sheet metal even more crisply folded than earlier models—bearing many cues of a Ford F-350 Tonka concept truck from the late 2000s.
+The 12th-generation F-150 wore a very large, very bright, very tall grille to emphasize its "truck"-ness.
+It's somewhat redundant, since the F-150 was one of the most capable towing and hauling light-duty trucks available in America.

 In 2011, the F-150 received its most comprehensive powertrain update.
-To go with its cutting-edge technology--including Bluetooth, SYNC voice control, even ventilated front seats--the F-150 gained four new engines, all teamed with a six-speed automatic transmission.
-A 302-horsepower V-6 rejoined the lineup for the first time in more than a decade, and delivers the F-150's best gas mileage, at 17/23 mpg; turbocharging a version of the engine creates the EcoBoost, with 365 horsepower and a towing capacity of 11,300 pounds.
-A 5.0-liter V-8 with 360 hp brings Mustang-style engine noises to the full-size truck, along with 15/21 mpg fuel economy.
-Finally, there's the 6.2-liter V-8, with 411 hp and 13/18 mpg fuel economy, offered in the most upscale F-150s as well as the off-road Raptor.
+To go with its cutting-edge technology—including Bluetooth, SYNC voice control, even ventilated front seats—the F-150 gained four new engines, all teamed with a 6-speed automatic transmission.
+A 302-horsepower V-6 rejoined the lineup for the first time in more than a decade, and delivers the F-150's best gas mileage, at 17/23 mpg; turbocharging a version of the engine created the EcoBoost, with 365 horsepower and a towing capacity of 11,300 pounds.
+A 5.0-liter V-8 with 360 hp brought Mustang-style engine noises to the full-size truck, along with 15/21-mpg fuel economy.
+Finally, there was a 6.2-liter V-8, with 411 hp and 13/18 mpg fuel economy, offered in the most upscale F-150s as well as the off-road Raptor.

 For the 2012 model year, Ford added a new automatic all-wheel-drive mode to some 4x4 F-150s, and swapped out limited-slip differentials for an electronically simulated limited-slip function.
 Then on the 2013 Ford F-150, the automaker added MyFord Touch's suite of voice, steering-wheel, and LCD touchscreen controls to the pickup, with other minor changes to the front end, including high-intensity discharge headlamps to some models.
 The King Ranch model returned as well, with a new black interior choice and standard MyFord Touch, for a base price of more than $44,000.

-The current F-150 does come in a host of cab, bed, powertrain, and suspension variations; there are three cab configurations with multiple wheelbases and box lengths each, providing choices to satisfy just about any trucker's need with the F-150.
-Properly outfitted, the F-150 can tow 11,300 pounds--while earning top crash-test scores (including IIHS Top Safety Pick status and a 'good' rating in the roof-strength test).
-Unlike GM's pickups, there's no Hybrid edition, and the F-150 falls behind the Ram's excellent ride quality.
-However, the current F-150 does have a well-built cabin, excellent shift quality and comfortable seats--as well as the off-road-ready Raptor model and some of the most up-to-date luxury features found on any truck.
+In this generation, the F-150 came in a host of cab, bed, powertrain, and suspension variations.
+Three cab configurations with multiple wheelbases and box lengths each were offered, providing choices to satisfy just about any trucker's need with the F-150.
+Properly outfitted, this F-150 could tow 11,300 pounds—while earning top crash-test scores (including IIHS Top Safety Pick status and a "Good" rating in the roof-strength test).
+Unlike GM's pickups, there was no Hybrid edition, and the F-150 fell behind the Ram's excellent ride quality.
+However, this F-150 had a well-built cabin, excellent shift quality and comfortable seats—as well as the off-road-ready Raptor model and some of the most up-to-date luxury features found on any truck.